rcos/venue/API.md

     {
       "_id": "000000000000000000001001",
       "section": "000000000000000000000220",
-      "additionalNotes": "Make sure to take a photo in front of the building.", "author": "000000000000000000000003",
+      "submissionInstructions": "Make sure to take a photo in front of the building.", "author": "000000000000000000000003",
       "creationDate": "2016-01-01T08:24:00.000Z",
       "info": {